kingwilldabeast/yahtzee/README.md

 ## Description

 Yahtzee is a dice game played by rolling five dice and trying to roll certain combinations.
-It can be played with friends or by oneself.
+It was popular during the war.
+It can be played with friends (if you have friends) or by oneself.

 ## How To Get Started

 1. To begin a new game, click **Roll** button
-2. After the dice roll, click individual dice to lock their values.
+2. After the dice roll, click individual dice to **lock** their values.
-3. Roll the unlocked dice up to two more times.
+3. Roll the unlocked dice **one or two** more times.
-4. Afte the third roll, you must select a pattern that has not yet been selected.
+4. By the **third** roll, you must select and lock a pattern that has not yet been selected.
-5. Once all 13 patterns have been selected, the game is over.
+5. Once **all 13** patterns have been locked, the game is over.
-6. The first **yahtzee** is 50 points, and every additional yahtzee is 100 points.
+6. If a pattern is selected but the dice do not fit that pattern, that pattern will be locked at **0 points**.

 The patterns and scores are as follows.